gsbdarc/rf_bootcamp_2025/docs/day2.md

 python -m ipykernel install --user --name=<kernel_name>
 ```

 In the Jupyter interface, go to your `day2` folder, and start a new notebook.
-Name it `Interactive,ipynb`.
+Name it `Interactive.ipynb`.
 Change the *kernel* to `day2-env`.

 You should be able to run: